 This following list of possible accommodation considerations is not exhaustive, and each student's request must be managed on a case-by-case basis.
 A particular student may not be interested in an accommodation for each item listed.
+This area of law is rapidly evolving.
 Seek the Board Attorney's advice concerning the scope and extent of accommodations.